Sugar & Allied Industries Limited: Location

 Kaliro Sugar Limited is located in Bwayuya Village, Namugongo sub-county, Kaliro District, Eastern Uganda, near the town of Kaliro.
 This location is approximately 160 km, by road, northeast of Kampala, the capital of Uganda and the largest city in that country.
 The estimated coordinates of Kaliro Sugar Limited are 0°56'48.0"N, 33°29'13.0"E (Latitude:0.946660; 33.486936).

 History

 The sugar estate was founded in 2011.
 From 2011 until 2013, the owners planted sugar cane on 5000 acre on the land adjacent to the factory.
 They also recruited and put under contract, an estimated 4,000 out-growers with an estimated 25000 acre, under sugar cane cultivation.
 The factory started crushing cane in June 2013, producing about 200 metric tonnes daily, translating into about 60,000 metric tonnes annually.
 By August 2025, annual sugar output had increased to 78,000 tons annually, with plans to gradually increase output to 230,000 tons of sugar over medium to long term.

 Ownership

 Sugar and Allied Industries Limited is a privately owned company.
-It is a 100 percent subsidiary of the Alam Group of Companies, a Uganda-based conglomerate, with subsidiaries in other East African countries (Kenya and Rwanda).
+It is a 100 percent subsidiary of the Modern Group, a Dubai-based conglomerate, with subsidiaries in other East African countries (Kenya, Tanzania, Rwanda and DR Congo).